ballerina-platform/ballerina-distribution/examples/rabbitmq-client-basic-auth/rabbitmq-client-basic-auth.md

-# RabbitMQ Client - Basic Authentication
+# RabbitMQ client - Basic authentication

 The underlying connection of the producer is secured with basic authentication.